lamdu/lamdu/doc/NameAutoGen.md

 three passes on the expression tree.

 These passes "walk" on the tree and change its "name" type-parameter.
-Because the traversal of the tree is the same for all three passes, we created a type-class, `MonadNaming`, for the passes, so that common AST-traversal code could be used for all of them.
+Because the traversal of the tree is the same for all three passes, we created a type-class, `MonadNameWalk`, for the passes, so that common AST-traversal code could be used for all of them.
 It can be thought of as an advanced traversal (in the lens sense) that also informs about scoping rules.

-* `Lamdu.Sugar.Names.Walk` defines the `MonadNaming` class and the expressions traversals for it.
+* `Lamdu.Sugar.Names.Walk` defines the `MonadNameWalk` class and the expressions traversals for it.

 The three passes each convert an `OldName m` to a `NewName m` and are: